fbpx

 NB All anatomical or tear drop shaped implants are textured.

 Polyurethane (PURE) – These are silicone implants which have polyurethane embedded in the outer shell.
 This gets metabolized by the body over time and has been proven to have a lower rate of capsular contracture.
 It feels like velcro and in general is a more difficult implant for the surgeon to use because it is harder to insert and remove.
-The look and feel of the implant is less natural.

 Shape of implant